clintjhill/Peggy.js/README.md

 `make lint` : tests the source of Peggy.js against JSLint

+`make spec` : run tests in /specs directory

 `make clean` : deletes the /dist directory

-### Requirements to build
+### Requirements to build and run tests
 1. GNU Make
 2. [Node.js](http://nodejs.org/) 0.5.0 or greater
 3. [Node.js Package Manager](http://npmjs.org/) 1.0.0 or greater
-4. node-qunit `npm -g install qunit`
+4. jasmine-node `npm install -g jasmine-node`

 Roadmap
 -------

 1. Finish API with Repeat, And, But etc.
-2. Better parse exception handling on missed rule and/or tree inconsistencies.
+2. (Done) Better parse exception handling on missed rule and/or tree inconsistencies.
 3. Full line/character error messages.
 4. File grammar to allow for building rules with a Peggy syntax instead of the API.
-5. More testing.
+5. (Done) More testing.
 6. More samples of both Peggy syntax and API.
-7. Fully embed string scanner (maybe even optimize for use case).
+7. (Done) Fully embed string scanner (maybe even optimize for use case).
 8. Improve the value object that is returned to rule extensions.